misss13/Elections_NFT/README.md

 - **`src/`** - Smart contract documentation in code comments
 - **`test/`** - Test cases with usage examples

-For a comprehensive understanding of the system, start with `tutorial.md` which provides detailed explanations and real examples of each feature.
+`tutorial.md` provides detailed explanations and real examples of each feature.